Satguru in Sri Guru Granth Sahib: Timeless Wisdom for Inner Freedom and Dharmic Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How does Satguru guide daily practice?
+How does the Satguru guide spiritual transformation?

-What ethical virtues does Satguru nurture?
+What ethical virtues does the Satguru nurture?